kevinkhuat/bitscoop-live/README.md

 npm install
 ```

-Edit your host file to point `ografy.io` to localhost (127.0.0.1).
-Note this is
+Edit your host file to point both `bitscoop.com` and `p.bitscoop.com` to
-for development only, if you want to use the real site, you'll need to comment
+localhost (127.0.0.1).
+Note this is for development only, if you want to use the
-out this host file entry!
+real site, you'll need to comment out this host file entry!

 ## Initialize ElasticSearch